 You must be at least 18 years of age to open ISA investments; however, the age threshold for most Cash ISAs is 16.

 As long as you're at least 18 years old you are free to invest your money as you see fit, although your age may play a part in the reasons behind why you're investing.

 If you're looking at investment isas for over 50s or for the best investment isas for over 60s for example, you'll need to think carefully about how long you plan to invest for and how much risk you're willing to take, especially if you're investing your hard earned savings.

 If you've just turned 18 you might be more willing to consider riskier investments that offer higher returns, especially if you're planning to stay invested for the long term.

 ISA Investment Limits

-There is a limit to the amount you can save through an ISA each year, the figures below are for the 2013/14 tax year (6th April 2013 – 5th April 2014):
+There is a limit to the amount you can save through an ISA each year, the figures below are for this tax year:

-- Up to £5,760 of this can be saved in a Cash ISA
+Up to the full £15,000 of this can be saved in a Cash ISA